An Unforgettable Ford’s Theatre Experience: A Practical Guide

 Ford’s Theatre Performances Today

-Since the arrival of Paul R. Tetreault as Director, critics and the theatre going public have recognized Ford’s for the superior quality of its artistic programming.
+Since the arrival of Paul R. Tetreault as Director, critics, and the theatre-going public have recognized the theatre for the superior quality of its artistic programming.

 Each holiday season the theatre offers visitors the opportunity to see A Christmas Carol, bringing Charles Dickens’ beloved characters to the main stage.
 With works from the Tony-nominated Come From Away to the nationally acclaimed Big River, Ford’s Theatre is making its mark on the American theatre landscape.